ovh/docs/pages/cloud/private-cloud/datastore-migration/guide.en-gb.md

 ## Instructions

-If you are not familiar with OVHcloud APIs, please refer to our [First Steps with the OVHcloud APIs](../../api/first-steps-with-ovh-api/) guide.
+If you are not familiar with using the OVHcloud API, please refer to our [OVHcloud API first steps guide](../../api/first-steps-with-ovh-api/).

-### Step 1: retrieving the filer from the datastore
+### Step 1: Retrieving the filer from the datastore

-You must first target the filerId to migrate.
+You must first target the `filerId` to migrate.

 Log in to [https://api.ovh.com/](https://api.ovh.com/) and use the following call: